FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Density Estimation Experiments

-\textbf{Synthetic dataset } We consider a Gaussian mixture model as the training data distribution.
-Fig.~\ref{fig:comparison_fp_dsm} illustrates (a) ground truth density, and the density produced by probability flow ODE~\cite{song2020score} of scores trained with (b) $\lambda = 0.0$ (i.e, conventional score matching training) and (c) $\lambda = 0.001$.
-The score trained with FP-regularizer can approximate the data density well, improving over vanilla score-matching.
-We hypothesize FP-regularizer may improve density estimation with the probability flow ODE, as it enforces a known self-consistency property of the ground truth score.
+For all datasets, scores trained with the score FPE-regularizer, as shown in Figure~\ref{fig:comparison_fp_dsm}(b) and Figures~\ref{fig:comparison_ckb_sw}(b), (d), and (f), can approximate the data density well, with improvement over vanilla score matching, as shown in Figure~\ref{fig:comparison_fp_dsm}(c) and Figures~\ref{fig:comparison_ckb_sw}(a), (c), and (e).
+This reinforces the implication of Theorem~\ref{th:min_ode} that the score FPE-regularizer may improve density estimation of the probability flow ODE, as it enforces a known self-consistency property of the ground truth score.

-\textbf{MNIST } We evaluate the proposed $\mathcal{J}_{\text{FP}}(\bm{\theta}; \lambda(\cdot), \gamma)$ on MNIST with different $\gamma$'s.
-Table~\ref{tb:nll} reports negative log-likelihood (NLL) in bits/dim (bpd) across three instantiations of the forward SDE (see Appx.~\ref{sec:instances}) and two choices of weighting functions $\lambda(\cdot)$'s (\cite{song2020score} and~\cite{song2021maximum}).
-We observe a general improvement in NLL with $\gamma = 1.0$.
-In Fig.~\ref{fig:mnist}, we show examples generated with different choices of the SDE and the weight of FP-regularizer, $\gamma$, on MNIST.